inventhouse/allgit/allgit.md

   - could some / all of these be "passed" to scripts as env vars? - might make it easier to write "subcommands"
     - sentinel var scripts could check for and print usage?

-- clone
-  - make script
-    - script should handle not cloning repos that already exist
-    - clone script should re-create heirarchies
-  - auto-find github/gitlab repos for a given org/user/whatever?
-    - list?
-    - matching?
-    - exclude?

 - defaults like origin and master?  other settings like default depth?
   - "magic" tags?
   - config settings?